tripal/chado_search/README.md

 gathering data the site administrator wishes to make searchable.
 Using a materialized view not only improves the search performance, but also allows the administrator to restrict data by modifying the materialized view definition.
-This design also allows site developers to use this module when the data storage in Chado is not exactly the same by adjusting materialized views (See ‘Customization’ section).
-The data collecton templates and loader ( Mainlab Chado Loader, see https://www.github.com/mainlab-dev/mainlab_chado_loader) are also provided as a separate module.
+This design also allows site developers to adopt this module when data in Chado is not stored in the exact same way (See ‘Customization’ section).
+Data collecton templates and loader (Mainlab Chado Loader, see https://www.github.com/mainlab-dev/mainlab_chado_loader) are also available as a separate module.

 The Mainlab Chado Search is created by Main Bioinformatics Lab (Main Lab) at Washington State University.
 Information about the Main Lab can be found at: